Anatame/Anatame/README.md

-# Currenlty learning and building Web and Mobile projects.
+# Currently learning and building Web and Mobile projects.

 <!--
 **Anatame/Anatame** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.